rahultiwariamazing/Blink-App-/README.md

 All Rights Reserved.

-Unauthorized use, modification, distribution, reproduction, or commercial usage is prohibited without prior written permission.
+Unauthorized use, modification, distribution, reproduction, or commercial usage is prohibited without prior written permission from the copyright holder.